evolvedbinary/rocksdb/java/address-api-review.md

 ## Introduction

-We have taked the `address-api` branch and carried out some further tests and experiments on it.
+We have taken the `address-api` branch and carried out some further tests and experiments.
 These live in [Evolved Binary branch](https://github.com/evolvedbinary/rocksdb/tree/address-api-experiments)
 ## Conceptual Review

 I re-ran the tests and confirmed your results.
-That really looks like a big gain; We had not looked enough at performance of small buffers to see the problems with `ByteBuffer` range checking.
+That really looks like a big gain; we had not looked enough at performance of small buffers to see the problems with `ByteBuffer` range checking.

 I rebuilt the `ByteBuffer` code with the `GetDirectBufferCapacity()` check turned off, and confirmed that we immediately get half of the performance gain you have seen; this strongly supports your profiling results.

 I also tried to adapt the `ByteBuffer` code to use JNI field access to the `address` field instead of `GetDirectBufferAddress()`, but it doesn't help.
-I can imagine that taking the address on the Java side and passing it through to C++ would work, but this is more or less replicating what you have done to use netty `ByteBuf`, and applying it to `ByteBuffer`
+I can imagine that taking the address on the Java side and passing it through to C++ would work, but this is more or less replicating what you have done to use Netty `ByteBuf`, and applying it to `ByteBuffer`

 The main criticism I have is that accepting the PR as-is, would expose an entirely unchecked interface with raw `address` and `length` fields at the API.
 We haven't done this before, and in particular we hope that we can in the long term move to an API that uses the [`MemorySegment`](https://docs.oracle.com/en/java/javase/20/docs/api/java.base/java/lang/foreign/MemorySegment.html) class as a buffer parameter as and when we can push the Java version far enough to support Project Panama.